 For further information on non-discrimination, contact the Dept. of Education: http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm or (800) 421-3481.

-St. Catherine University and the University of St. Thomas are accredited by the Higher Learning Commission and are members of the North Central Association.
+The University of St. Thomas is accredited by the Higher Learning Commission and is a member of the North Central Association.
 For further information visit www.ncahlc.org.

-The University of St. Thomas and St. Catherine University are registered as private institutions with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+The University of St. Thomas is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institutions.
 Credits earned at the institutions may not transfer to all other institutions.